digital-science/dimcli/README.md

 DimCli can simplify working with the Dimensions API within a Jupyter notebook.
 For example, it contains a couple of Python _magic_ commands that make it super easy to hit the API from a notebook.

-> this section of the docs is incomplete, but you can see DimCli in action in this [repo](https://github.com/digital-science/dimensions-api-examples/tree/master/1%20Getting%20Started)
+> this section of the docs is still being finished, but you can see DimCli in action in this [repo](https://github.com/digital-science/dimensions-api)

 ## Comments, bug reports